Warren Buffett's Berkshire all-day meeting to kick off in Omaha

 The meeting will be broadcast online at cnbc.com.
 Berkshire first webcast meetings in 2016.

-(Reporting by Jonathan Stempel and Carolina Mandl in Omaha, Nebraska; editing by Megan Davies and Diane Craft)
+(Reporting by Jonathan Stempel and Carolina Mandl in Omaha, Nebraska; editing by Megan Davies, Diane Craft and Ros Russell)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))